CitrineInformatics/gemd-docs/docs/specification/attribute-templates.md

 Real bounds can validate distributions over the real numbers.

 A real-valued distribution may be non-zero for points outside of the associated real bounds and still be valid.
-This is because common distributions such as a Gaussian are greater than zero everywhere, and would therefore always be invalid.
+This is because common distributions such as a Gaussian are non-zero everywhere. and would therefore always be invalid.
 If a [Real Value](../value-types#real-values) is allowed to be non-zero outside the associated bounds, the conditions for validation are documented in the description of that type.